aventure-cloud/local-storage/README.md

 ```

 ## Using prefix
-You can use prefix before each variable name to distinguish same variable name between more apps.
+You can use prefix that will be added before each variable name to distinguish same variable name between more apps.

 ```javascript
 app.run(['$localStorage', function($localStorage){